uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-volume-422-now-available.md

 comes as no surprise that the IASSIST Quarterly is devoted partly to the presentation of papers related to documentation.
 The question of documentation or data resembles the question of the chicken or the egg.
-Don\'t mistake the keys for your car.
+Don't mistake the keys for your car.
 The metadata and the data belong together and should not be separated.

 DDI now is a standard, but as with other standards it continues to evolve.
-The argument about why standards are good comes to mind: \'The nice thing about standards is that you have so many to choose from!\'.
+The argument about why standards are good comes to mind: 'The nice thing about standards is that you have so many to choose from!'.
 DDI is the de facto standard for most social science data at data archives and university data libraries.